markets/awesome-ruby/README.md

 * [Authority](https://github.com/nathanl/authority) - ORM-neutral way to authorize actions in your Rails app.
 * [CanCanCan](https://github.com/CanCanCommunity/cancancan) - Continuation of CanCan, an authorization Gem for Ruby on Rails.
 * [Declarative Authorization](https://github.com/stffn/declarative_authorization) - An authorization Rails plugin using a declarative DSL for specifying authorization rules in one place.
+* [Petergate](https://github.com/elorest/petergate) - Easy to use and read action and content based authorizations.
 * [Pundit](https://github.com/elabs/pundit) - Minimal authorization through OO design and pure Ruby classes.

 ## Automation